UGDSB Ventilation Report

 All UGDSB schools have full or partial mechanical ventilation, with the vast majority of schools having full mechanical ventilation.
 In the schools with partial ventilation, the UGDSB will place standalone HEPA filtration units in all learning spaces without mechanical ventilation, as well as in additional spaces above and beyond the provincial requirements.
 Prior to the start of the school year, the board assessed all school ventilation systems to ensure they are in good working order and will meet the Ministry requirements for full and partial mechanical ventilation.

-In addition to meeting the Ministry requirements of placing standalone High Efficiency Particulate Air (HEPA) filtration units in all occupied learning environments in schools or parts of schools without mechanical ventilation, and in all kindergarten classrooms in schools with mechanical ventilation, the UGDSB also placed standalone HEPA filtration units in all Grades K-8 classrooms and portables, secondary school classrooms, Continuing Education sites, as well as classrooms that run our life skills (Developmentally Delayed) classes (elementary and secondary).
+In addition to meeting the Ministry requirements of placing standalone High Efficiency Particulate Air (HEPA) filtration units in all occupied learning environments in schools or parts of schools without mechanical ventilation, and in all kindergarten classrooms in schools with mechanical ventilation, the UGDSB also placed standalone HEPA filtration units in all Grades K-12 classrooms and portables, Continuing Education sites, learning spaces and staff eating spaces.

 Air Flow Monitoring